-- The New Markets Tax Credit Program (NMTC), whereby NMFA is the managing member in Finance New Mexico, LLC, is a subsidiary for-profit company that has received allocations of federal tax credits under the NMTC Program. - The Economic Development/Smart Money Program (ED/SM) provides comprehensive financing tools to stimulate economic development projects statewide. - The Primary Care Capital Fund (PCCF) is a revolving loan program which provides financial assistance to eligible rural primary care health clinics for infrastructure, construction and capital equipment purchases.
-These loans can provide up to 20% annual loan forgiveness should the borrower meet certain requirements in providing free or reduced medical care to sick and indigent clients. - The Local Government Planning Fund Program (LGPF) provides grants to qualified entities on a per-project basis for infrastructure planning projects. - The Colonias Infrastructure Fund (CIF) consists, in part, of proceeds from severance tax bonds authorized in Section 7-27-12.5 NMSA 1978.
-It provides loans and grants to certain communities in southern New Mexico that lack basic infrastructure for water and wastewater, solid waste disposal, flood and drainage control, and roads.
-In the accompanying statements, the receipts of funds for the CIF are reflected as Transfers from the State in the amount of \$10,179,660 and \$15,061,949 at June 30, 2019 and 2018, respectively. - Through a Memorandum of Understanding entered into with the New Mexico Economic Development Department, NMFA received federal State Small Business Credit Initiative (SSBCI) funds to help increase the flow of capital to small businesses by mitigating bank risk.
+- The New Markets Tax Credits Program (NMTC), whereby NMFA is the managing member in Finance New Mexico, LLC, is a subsidiary for-profit company that has received \$321 million in total allocations of federal tax credits under the NMTC Program. - The Economic Development Revolving Fund (ED) comprises two programs: Smart money, which is a loan participation program that allows NMFA to buy interests in loans made by New Mexico banks and financial institutions, and the Essential Services Working Capital Program (ESWCP), which is an emergency working capital program established by the NMFA Board in April 2020 to help community service providers and other essential businesses operating during the emergency health order.
+The first ESWCP loans were approved in fiscal year 2020 but did not close until fiscal year 2021. - The Primary Care Capital Fund (PCCF) is a revolving loan program that provides lowinterest rate loans to non-profit and government-owned primary care health clinics for infrastructure, construction and capital equipment purchases.
+These loans can provide up to 20% annual loan forgiveness should the borrower meet certain requirements in providing free or reduced-cost medical care to sick and indigent clients. - The Behavioral Health Capital Fund (BHCF) in a revolving loan program that provides low-interest rate loans to government owned and non-profit behavioral health providers for infrastructure, construction and capital equipment purchases.
+These loans can provide up to 20% annual loan forgiveness should the borrower meet certain requirements in providing free or reduced-cost medical care to sick and indigent clients. - The Local Government Planning Fund Program (LGPF) provides grants to qualified local government entities on a per-project basis for infrastructure planning projects. - The Colonias Infrastructure Fund (CIF) consists, in part, of proceeds from severance tax bonds authorized in Section 7-27-12.5 NMSA 1978.
+It provides loans and grants to certain communities located within 150 miles of the Mexican border in southern New Mexico that lack basic infrastructure for water and wastewater, solid waste disposal, flood and drainage control, and roads.
+In the accompanying statements, the receipt of funds for the CIF is reflected as Transfers from the State in the amount of \$9,162,126 at June 30, 2020. - Through a Memorandum of Understanding entered into with the New Mexico Economic Development Department (NMEDD), NMFA received federal State Small Business Credit Initiative (SSBCI) funds to help increase the flow of capital to small businesses by mitigating bank risk.
 NMFA uses the funds to buy loan participations from banks for economic development projects under a program marketed as the Collateral Support Participation Program.
+NMFA is no longer making loans from this program and is transferring the repaid principal to NMEDD quarterly.